Below is an excerpt of the first three chapters from Freaks Episode 1. Thanks for reading!

 A rough hand grabbed my arm firmly and yanked me around.
 Groaning, I looked up at the male.
 On his chest was a crude pickaxe carved into his flesh.
 He was a part of the Pickaxers.
 A group of Freaks that banned together claiming they worked collectively to survive in this filth.
 All they really do is harass us and steal our pyrope.

 I glared at them.
 I don’t want to fight over these senseless rocks, but I will not be punished from the Normals because of an empty cart that I did fill.
 The male pointed at his chest, then pointed at my cart and held up his fist.
 Anger started to bubble up inside of me.
 The female smiled and grabbed my cart.
 I slapped her hand away.
 She frowned, then looked back at the male.
 He growled and again pointed to his chest.
 The female tried again.
 I snatched her hand, then yanked her toward me.
 Slamming my fist into her nose, blood splattered all over her face and my knuckles.
 She cried out in pain and fell to the ground.
 I swiftly turned to face the male staring straight into his eyes and clenching my hands into fists.

 “You are making a serious mistake,” he warned.

-“You getting nothing from me today, Pickaxer,” I taunted, while I was hoping this display would show him I wasn’t going to be a submissive target.
+“You are getting nothing from me today, Pickaxer,” I taunted, while I was hoping this display would show him I wasn’t going to be a submissive target.